b3llyfish/fate-of-byzantium/README.md

 #### Culture
 * Oghuz culture now has the Horse Lords tradition
 * Turkmen culture now starts with the mangonel innovation
+* Han culture will have the Cultivated Sophistication tradition if Admin

 ### Administrative Government Changes